MaximeFth/Machine_learning_2020/README.md

 ```
 - undefined values : undefined entries of value -999 replaced by the median
 - outliers removal : outliers removed using IQR
-- standardization : data with zero mean and unit variance.
+- standardization : classic standardization to achieve zero mean and unit variance on the data

-- label data : from initial labels of {-1, 1} to {0, 1} labels for logsitic regression
+- label data : from initial labels of {-1, 1} to {0, 1} labels for logistic regression
 ```

 ### Training